marijnh/Eloquent-JavaScript/18_http.md

 {{index "change event"}}

-Whenever the value of a form field changes, it fires a `"change"` event.
+Whenever the value of a form field changes, it will fire a `"change"` event.

 ## Focus